LoopKit/loopdocs/docs/browser/automatic.md

 You may see branches called `alive`, `alive-dev` or `alive-main` in your repository.

-The `alive` branches are created and used to make sure at least one commit per month is added to an `alive` branch in your repository.
-That keeps your repository active to allow the automatic update and build process to work.
+The `alive` branches are there so at least one commit per month is added to an `alive` branch in your repository.
+That keeps your repository active to allow the automatic update and build process.

 The `alive` branches are only used for the keep-alive functions.
 Do not build using an `alive` branch.
 Most people will build using the default branch of `main`.